About Me

 Prior to joining Argonne, I served as a Senior Data Scientist at General Electric, where I applied advanced machine learning to large-scale industrial systems.
 I earned my Ph.D. in Computer Science from the Indian Institute of Technology (IIT) Kharagpur, India.

-My current research interest
+My current research interests

 - Agentic systems: Our research investigates how autonomous AI agents can plan, reason, and coordinate in complex, dynamic environments, with a focus on designing scalable orchestration and workflow intelligence that enable reliable and efficient multi-agent decision-making.